justuswilhelm/beemodoro/README.md

 # Beeminder + Pomodoro = ❤️

 Utilize the power of [Beeminder](http://beeminder.com/) and [Pomodoro](http://pomodorotechnique.com).
-Runs a Pomodoro timer in your terminal and increments your Beeminder goal counter when it's done.
+This little script runs a Pomodoro timer in your terminal and increments your Beeminder goal counter when it's done.

 ## Quick start

-1. Set the following environment variables:
+1. Set the following environment variables (using `foreman`, `export`, ...):
   + `BEEMINDER_KEY` ... your Beeminder API key
   + `MASHAPE_KEY` ... your Mashape API consumer key
   + `BEEMINDER_USER` ... your Beeminder username